0xKolten/hacking-stellar-python-edition/README.md

 Hacking Stellar (Python Edition) is an open-source e-book on the basics of the Stellar network.
 It is very much based on and inspired by the e-book Hacking Stellar by 0xfe - except with an emphasis on Python 🐍

+**What Hacking Stellar Will Teach You***

+Hacking Stellar will teach you the basics of what you need to know when you start building on Stellar.
+It will provide scripts and code snippets along the way that will serve as examples as you continue with your experience.
+Hacking Stellar can also be useful for those looking to dive a little deeper in to some of the technical details surrounding Stellar.

 **Prerequisites:**
   - [Basic Understanding of Stellar](https://www.lumenauts.com/courses/stellar-overview-course)
   - [Basic Understanding of Python](https://youtu.be/rfscVS0vtbw)